If you’ve come to this page you most likely fall into one of these categories:

-Unlike the Creality CR-100, it comes with a printer bed that heats.
-This prevents the warping we mentioned in the previous review, as well as improves upon adhesion.
+Unlike most mini 3D printers, it comes with a printer bed that heats.
+This prevents your prints from warping (which causes the corners of the print to lift and detach from the build plate) as well as improves upon adhesion.
 In addition, the V2 includes a special BuildTak Mat, making it easy to pop prints out after printing.

 However, the temperature on the print bed only goes up to 60°C; one that is not ideal for ABS prints.

 The Mini V2 has a miraculous way of 3D printing with near-perfect accuracy.
 The machine had a Midas touch, whatever we threw at it turned out pure gold, metaphorically speaking.
 Sure, you can find flaws if you use a magnifying glass.
 But at the price point, the print quality is amazing.